green-code-initiative/ecoCode-common/doc/HOWTO.md

 #### Configuration SonarQube

-*Purposes* : Configure SonarQube to have all ecocode plugins rules enabled by default.
+*Purposes* : Configure SonarQube to have all creedengo plugins rules enabled by default.

 ##### Change password